Alex Browne

 Browne, along with 33 other Essendon players, was found guilty of using a banned performance-enhancing substance, thymosin beta-4, as part of Essendon's sports supplements program during the 2012 season.
 He and his teammates were initially found not guilty in March 2015 by the AFL Anti-Doping Tribunal, but a guilty verdict was returned in January 2016 after an appeal by the World Anti-Doping Agency.
 He was suspended for two years which, with backdating, ended in November 2016; as a result, he served approximately fourteen months of his suspension.

 Browne had signed for the Northern Blues in the Victorian Football League for the 2016 season before his suspension ended his 2016 season.
-He will join the club in 2017.